awsdataarchitect/mobile_app_stores_search/README.md

 # Mobile App Stores Search

-Using this plugin you can find all Android & iOS apps that match a given text query and Access data from Apple Store and Google Play Store via API.
+Using this plugin, you can find all Android & iOS apps that match a given text query and Access data from Apple Store and Google Play Store via API.

 --------------------------------------------------------------------------
-Note: This plugin required apikey & uuid for the search api.
+Note: This plugin requires an API key and UUID for the search API.

-You can get both apiKey and uuid for free, here : [Website](https://waltsoft.net/mobile_store_search_api)
+You can get both API Key and UUID for free, here : [Website](https://waltsoft.net/mobile_store_search_api)

 ----------------------------------------------------------------------------